-The Board has unanimously approved, subject to regulatory and shareholder approval, the grant of unallocated Options under the Share Option Plan.
-The Board believes the Share Option Plan is fair and reasonable to the shareholders and in the best interests of TAG, and recommends that shareholders vote in favour of the resolution ratifying and approving the three (3) year re-approval of unallocated Options pursuant to the Share Option Plan.
+The Board has determined that the Advance Notice Policy is in the best interests of the Company and its shareholders, and unanimously recommends that shareholders vote in favour of the resolution ratifying and approving the Advance Notice Policy.
 Unless such authority is withheld, the persons named in the enclosed Proxy intend to vote in favour of the foregoing resolutions.